jackschua/jackschua.github.io/content/projects/project-a.md

 Data sources are accessible directly through the underline links from the findings section.

-The full code / notebook can be found at [Github](https://github.com/jackschua/random-forest-econ/blob/main/Random%20Forest.ipynb)
+The full code / notebook can be found at [Github](https://github.com/jackschua/random-forest-econ)

+Alternatively, you can read the [project overview / write-up sample](https://drive.google.com/file/d/16FshyPDVgTMJsSpsONXAiNwIasutDtr0/view?usp=drive_link) that I wrote for fun.

 # Findings